-A resource partition always has a "root" task which inherits all the abilities that are assigned to its resource partition.
+A resource partition always has one or more "root" tasks which are the processes configured for this resource partition.
+These tasks inherit all the abilities that are assigned to its resource partition.

 Thread:

 Threads are the active entities within a task.
 A thread inherits the security attributes of its task, including the abilities assigned to the task the thread belongs to.